 - Gardening: Particularly methods of gardening in small spaces or bucket gardening

-- Hydroponics: This is a specific type of gardening which might be particularly useful in SHTF situations because it can be done stealthily indoors.
+- Hydroponics: This is a specific type of gardening that might be particularly useful in SHTF situations because it can be done stealthily indoors.

-- Aquaponics: This is a sustainable food production method which involves raising fish and using their waste as plant food.
+- Aquaponics: This is a sustainable food production method that involves raising fish and using their waste as plant food.
 More on it here.

 - Insect farming and trapping: Insects are actually one of the best survival foods.
 They are easy to raise or trap and very nutritious.